mgoricki/apex-plugin-advanced-slider/README.md

 - **Pip Prefix** - (if Show Pips = Yes) - pip prefix
 - **Pip Sufix** - (if Show Pips = Yes) - pip sufix
 - **Show Tooltip** - show tooltip (Yes) or labels inside slider (No)

+## Component Settings
+- **CSS Path** - path to CSS files.
+Complete path is concatenation of Plugin File Prefix itema and this property.
+- **JS Path** - path to JS files.
+Complete path is concatenation of Plugin File Prefix itema and this property.

 ## How to use
 -